 In 1960 land was purchased from a neighbouring farmer and two new holes were created - the present 9th and 17th.
 They were opened in 1965 with an exhibition match involving three Walker Cup captains - Joe Carr, Michael Bonallack and David Marsh.
 It was a great occasion.

 Clitheroe is regarded as one of the top courses in Lancashire.
-The County Championships, Senior, Ladies and Junior have been hosted several times and CGC has recently been host to the regional qualifying competition for The Open.
+The County Championships, Senior, Ladies and Junior have been held several times and CGC has been host to the regional qualifying competition for The Open.

 The views from the course are quite spectacular over Longridge Fells and Waddington providing the backdrop to Stonyhurst College and the mediaeval Mitton Church.